-In addition to strep throat, the following may trigger an attack of guttate psoriasis:
+With guttate psoriasis, in addition to strep throat, the following may trigger an attack:

 - Bacteria or viral infections, including upper respiratory infections